 Dean C. Wilson Anderson recruits Howard Fuller in 1968 as a part-time lecturer.
 Fuller, who holds master’s degree in social administration from Western Reserve University, is the development director for Operation Breakthrough, an anti-poverty nonprofit in Durham, focused on community organizing.
 Critics of his grassroots work label him a militant for his vocal advocacy for civil rights and campus and university system leaders question Anderson’s decision to bring Fuller onto the faculty.
 Fuller resigns after he is arrested at a protest in Durham.

 King assassination and Poor People’s Campaign

 On April 4, 1968, Martin Luther King Jr., is fatally shot while standing on the balcony of a motel in Memphis, where he had traveled to support a sanitation workers’ strike.
 His death sparks protests across the country.
-A few weeks later, the Poor People’s Campaign is launched in Washinton, D.C.
-Led by Ralgh Aberathy of the Southern Christian Leadership Conference, the campaign demands economic and human rights for poor Americans.
+A few weeks later, the Poor People’s Campaign is launched in Washington, D.C.
+Led by Ralph Abernathy of the Southern Christian Leadership Conference, the campaign demands economic and human rights for poor Americans.